martejulie/compile/README.md

 # ltx
 Compiles your tex-file twice with pdflatex and writes a nicely formatted error message to the terminal.
-It also runs auxiliary programs like biber automatically
+It also runs auxiliary programs like biber automatically.

 Usage
 -----